Lecture Notes on Symmetry Reduction via the Dressing Field Method: Dressing Field Method in supersymmetric field theory

 where $\chi^\alpha := \tfrac{1}{4} \gamma^{\,\mu} {\psi^\alpha}_{\!\mu}$ is a spin-$1/2$ field and ${\uprho^\alpha}_{\!\mu}$ is s.t. $\gamma^{\,\mu}\uprho_\mu =0$.
 We proceed point by point in our analysis. \begin{enumerate} \item The susy transformation \eqref{susygaugetrRS} of the reducible gamma-trace decomposition \eqref{gammatracedec}, in $D=4$ dimensions, is

 \item We pick the gamma-tracelessness constraint \eqref{gammatr} as a functional condition on the variable

 and solve it explicitly for $u$:\footnote{Let us omit, for simplicity, the spinorial object $g^\alpha$ (spin-$1/2$ field) in the kernel of $\slashed{\partial}$, s.t. $\slashed{\partial}g^\alpha=0$.
-In the DFM, this is a case of transformations of the 2nd kind (``ambiguity" in the dressing field), and it can be treated analogously to what we have done in the Maxwell $\U(1)$ theory -- cf. Section \ref{Maxwell electromagnetism and the ``Lorenz gauge as a dressing" via the DFM}.}
+In the DFM, this is a case of transformations of the 2nd kind (``ambiguity'' in the dressing field), and it can be treated analogously to what we have done in the Maxwell $\U(1)$ theory -- cf. Section \ref{Maxwell electromagnetism and the ``Lorenz gauge as a dressing'' via the DFM}.
+Remark that those \emph{are not} a residual of the gauge group reduced via dressing (at best, they can be an isomorphic group)).
+As a clarifying example, we may also consider the case of the ``tetrad dressing'', cf. Section \ref{Lorentz dressing in GR}, where transformations of the 2nd kind are simply coordinate transformations.}

-\item We now have to assess if $u$ is \begin{itemize} \item[i)] an element of the gauge group, and thus the gamma-trace constraint \eqref{gammatr} is a gauge-fixing; \item[ii)] a dressing field, in which case $u$ has to transform accordingly. \end{itemize} For \eqref{gammatr} to be a gauge-fixing, $u$ must be an element of the gauge group $\E$: i.e., it must be gauge-invariant, $u[\psi]^\upepsilon:=u[\psi^\upepsilon]=u[\psi]$ -- because the gauge group $\E$ of supertranslation is Abelian \eqref{stranslation-gauge-grp}.
+\item We now have to assess if $u$ is \begin{itemize} \item[i)] an element of the gauge group, and thus the gamma-trace constraint \eqref{gammatr} is a gauge fixing; \item[ii)] a dressing field, in which case $u$ has to transform accordingly. \end{itemize} For \eqref{gammatr} to be a gauge fixing, $u$ must be an element of the gauge group $\E$: i.e., it must be gauge-invariant, $u[\psi]^\upepsilon:=u[\psi^\upepsilon]=u[\psi]$ -- because the gauge group $\E$ of supertranslation is Abelian \eqref{stranslation-gauge-grp}.
 But we can easily check that, as a functional of $\psi$, under the susy transformations \eqref{chirhogaugetr} $u$ gauge-transforms as

 The latter is, in fact, the Abelian (additive) version of a \emph{dressing field} transformation.
-We thus conclude that the explicit solution of the gamma-trace constraint \eqref{gammatr} does not result in a gauge-fixing but in a dressing operation, in the precise technical sense stemming from the DFM.
+We thus conclude that the explicit solution of the gamma-trace constraint \eqref{gammatr} does not result in a gauge fixing but in a dressing operation, in the precise technical sense stemming from the DFM.
 Observe that this dressing is \emph{non-local}. \item The variable $\psi^u$ is thus a susy-invariant dressed field, expressed in terms of bare fields as

 It satisfies $\gamma^{\,\mu}\psi^u_\mu \equiv 0$ by construction. \item We may finally have a look at the decomposition \eqref{gammatracedec} applied to $\psi^u_\mu$.
 We find